open-mmlab/mmagic/docs/en/howto/dataset.md

 ## Supported Data Format

-In 1.x version of MMEditing, all datasets are inherited from `BaseDataset`.
+In main version of MMEditing, all datasets are inherited from `BaseDataset`.
 Each dataset load the list of data info (e.g., data path) by `load_data_list`.
 In `__getitem__`, `prepare_data` is called to get the preprocessed data.
 In `prepare_data`, data loading pipeline consists of the following steps: